Forest904/PCP-Pattern-Pursuit/README.md

 # PCP Pattern Pursuit

 A web-first puzzle game based on the Post Correspondence Problem (PCP).
-Arrange domino-like tiles so that the concatenated top and bottom strings match.
+Build a stack using every tile exactly once so the concatenated top strings equal the concatenated bottom strings; tiles may differ in length but the full sequences must match.
 Built for browsers now (React + TypeScript + Vite), with a shared `pcp-engine` core to reuse in a future Flutter/Android app.

-## Core Loop
+## Core Loop (Game Rules)
 - Generate a PCP instance (via seed or at random).
+Each tile has a top string and a bottom string; lengths can differ per tile but the overall top and bottom concatenations are balanced.
-- Drag tiles to build an ordered stack; top and bottom strings update live.
+- Drag tiles into the solution slots to build an ordered stack.
+You must use every tile exactly once; the tray keeps a reference copy so you can reorder freely.
+- Objective: the concatenation of all top strings in order must exactly equal the concatenation of all bottom strings in the same order.
 - Validate at any time; if matched, you win.
-If stuck, hit **Show solution** to auto-place the correct stack and end the round.
+If stuck, hit **Show solution** to auto-place the correct stack and end the round (or reveal unsolvable in Extreme).
 - Track elapsed time and move count per run; keep a local leaderboard/history.

 ## Difficulty & Presets